Tuesday, November 25, 2025

 There is perhaps no industry this side of arms-dealing that typifies better in my mind the epicenter of rapacious, ethics-free materialism, gross ecological indifference and byzantine legalistic obfuscation than real estate.
 It is so irredeemably infused with an ethos of gratuitous hype, unctuous pandering and mind-numbing data dumps that I can scarcely stand hearing the term.
 Every time I hear people talking real estate there is a blizzard of statistical and financial terms being tossed on the table like chips in a game of poker.
 And I can't be the only one thinking that when we reduce the sacred landscape to parcels of real estate we deepen out alienation.

+And yet, here it is.
 Maybe, just maybe, there's a better way?